 Using the keyword in only a few places or using different keywords in each place will not work.
 You need to be consistent.
 You must also ensure you use the same keyword in the areas that Google and your ideal customer will see.
 For example, you optimize your title tag in the backend of your website, but it’s for both Google and your ideal customer because it shows up in the search results when people search Google.
 Your meta description is the same.
 It’s for both Google and your searcher.

 If you want more keywords to rank, you’ll need to create additional content optimized for search.
 Each new blog post or website page you create and optimize should be another opportunity for your website to generate free traffic from Google if you create helpful content and optimize it for Google.
 If you want to learn how to do this, check out this blog post on how to get more keywords to rank.

 Adding keywords to your website is the easy part.
 Choosing the right keyword and following Google’s rules for SEO keyword use is harder.
-If you’re ready to get started with SEO today, download a copy of my SEO Content Quick Start Guide and take my free class and then join me in Simple SEO Content, I’ll teach you how to do this so you can add the right keywords to your website and get free traffic from Google.
+If you’re ready to start SEO today, download a copy of my SEO Content Quick Start Guide, take my free class, and join me in Simple SEO Content.
+I’ll teach you how to do this so you can add the right keywords to your website and get free traffic from Google.